 Hiking: 5 hours, 8 miles, Elevation gain/loss: +2,132'/-1,312'

 Today the trail descends steeply to the banks of the river Chumrung Khola.
 We cross over the river on a suspension bridge, then climb steeply through bamboo thickets leading to the small village of Sinuwa Danda.
 Here, the trail levels off and follows a ridge traveling through rhododendron and bamboo forests, always in view of the mountains.
 After descending through Khudi and Bamboo village, we hike for about 1.5 additional hours before arriving at Dovan for the evening.

-If there was ever a morning warranting an early wake up ? this is that morning, as the sunrise over Annapurna South is well worth any missed minutes of extra sleep.
-Enjoy the show with a hot drink, then settle in for a hearty breakfast, snap a few last-minute photographs, then prepare for our return descent from Annapurna Base Camp to Bamboo village.
-Breathing gets noticeably easier today as the air becomes more oxygen rich and the ice-clad walls of the sanctuary give way to green vegetation and hillsides once again dotted with small villages.
+If there was ever a morning warranting an early wake-up—this is that morning, as the sunrise over Annapurna South is well worth any missed minutes of extra sleep.
+Enjoy the show with a hot drink, then settle in for a hearty breakfast, snap a few last-minute photographs, then prepare for our descent from Annapurna Base Camp to Dovan.
+Along the way, the air becomes more oxygen-rich, the ice-clad walls of the sanctuary give way to green vegetation, and the hillsides once more are dotted with small villages and terraced farmland.

 A morning flight returns us to Kathmandu.
-Our final night's lodging is a standard Kathmandu hotel in the Thamel district, an ideal location for shopping, dining and nightlife located in the heart of Kathmandu.
-Relax, shop, explore on your own, or join us for an optional city tour.
-The tour is likely to feature Kathmandu Durbar Square or the ancient city of Bhaktapur.
-The reminder of the day is at your leisure to shop or relax before your journey home.
+Our final night's lodging is a standard Kathmandu hotel in the Thamel district, an ideal location for shopping, dining and nightlife located in the heart of the city.
+The remainder of the day is yours to relax, shop, explore on your own or, if time allows, an optional city tour may be available.
 Breakfast included.

 Transfers from our host hotel are provided to the airport for flights home, or extend your stay to explore on your own.
 Breakfast included.